initstring/linkedin2username/README.md

 - General error checking
 - A cool banner, of course
 - Adding nice comments (sorry, I was in a hurry!)
-- Adding additional filters (location, job title, etc)
+- Adding additional search filters (like job title)

 # Credits
 I'm a shit coder, but here are some better coders I ~~stole from~~ was inspired by: